House of Commons (Redistribution of Seats) Act 1949: Short title, commencement and extent

-Amendment and repeal
+Subsequent developments

 Following successful legal action the act was amended by the House of Commons (Redistribution of Seats) Act 1958 (6 & 7 Eliz.
 2. c.
 26).
 This removed the Director General of the Ordnance Survey from each commission, and in each case appointed a judge to be deputy chairman.
 It also modified the definition of "electoral quota" so that it - in England, Scotland and Wales - would mean respective quotas for each country, based on the prior number of constituencies.
 A new procedure was established, forcing a local inquiry to be held if many objections arose to changes.

 The House of Commons (Redistribution of Seats) Act 1979 (c.
 15) amended the 1949 act in respect to Northern Ireland, increasing the number of constituencies in the province to 17 in number.
 Northern Ireland had been under-represented in the Commons to compensate for the existence of a devolved parliament.
 However, this had been abolished in 1973.
 The number of seats could be decreased to 16 or increased to 18 in the future.

+Section 5, in section 6, the words from "for any reference" (where first occurring) to "burgh, and" and from "whether" to "other Act", and sections 8 and 9(2), of the act were repealed by section 1(1) of, and part X of schedule 1 to, the Statute Law (Repeals) Act 1986, which came into force on 2 May 1986.

-The 1949, 1958 and 1979 acts were repealed by the Parliamentary Constituencies Act 1986, which remains the current primary legislation governing allocation of constituencies.
+The 1949, 1958 and 1979 acts were repealed by section 8(1) of, and schedule 4 to, the Parliamentary Constituencies Act 1986, which came into force on 7 February 1987.
+The 1986 act remains the current primary legislation governing allocation of constituencies.